swapagarwal/state-of-the-vue-ecosystem/PITCHME.md

 jsDelivr CDN
 @snapend

 Note: These are the number of hits on the jsDelivr CDN.
-Vue got over 900 million hits in the last month.
+If you see the 10th place, Vue got over 900 million hits in the last month.
 That's more than 30 million hits a day.
 And that's pretty huge!
 This number is quite high as compared to NPM downloads because Vue provides a drop-in solution.
 You could just add the CDN file in a script tag and you're ready to use the power of Vue!
-Also, note the jQuery and Bootstrap numbers here.
+Also, note the jQuery and Bootstrap numbers here, at the 7th and 8th places.
 That's quite close, don't you think?

 ---?image=numbers.jpg&size=auto 80%

-Note: I think we have had enough of numbers!
+Note: Enough of numbers now!
 Let's move onto something real.

 ---